Was she asking for help?

 Saturday I came with some food and called the cats like my friend does and Blackie and Baba didn't come this time.
 Now what's so unusual is that when my car begins to come down the 400 foot driveway Baba and Blackie are the first cats to come running to greet me meowing for food.
 I usually scatter canned food in several spots on the driveway so there is no fighting and all the cats will get some.
 I began to think some predator caught them because coyotes, foxes, raccoons, owls and hawks have been seen on the property.

-minutes Blackie showed up and followed me around meowing but didn't eat.
+After a few minutes Blackie showed up and followed me around meowing but didn't eat.
 Then Baba showed up.
 She came from behind a fenced area carrying a kitten which she dropped at my feet.
 Unfortunately, it was dead.
 It looked just like her all cream colored.